dr3dr3/terraform/docs/how-to-guides/1password-with-terraform.md

 1. Go to 1Password → Settings → Service Accounts
 2. Create a new service account with descriptive name: `terraform-cicd`
-3. Grant access to specific vaults (e.g., "Infrastructure")
+3. Grant access to specific vaults (e.g., "terraform")
 4. Copy the service account token (starts with `ops_`)

 ### Store in GitHub Secrets